Management of Inventory

 Reason for Directive

-Educational Business Activity (EBA) units are responsible for the stewardship of the University’s resources, including inventory.
+Fee-for-Service Educational Activity (FSEA) units are responsible for the stewardship of the University’s resources, including inventory.
 This directive provides assurance that inventory will be well-safeguarded, appropriately managed, and proper records will be maintained.

 Who must comply?